emqx/blog/en/202401/mqtt-client-tools.md

 ## Prerequisite: Prepare an MQTT Broker

-Before diving into the MQTT desktop tools, we need an [MQTT broker](https://www.emqx.io/) to communicate and test.
+Before diving into the MQTT desktop tools, we need an MQTT Broker to communicate and test.
 We choose the free public MQTT broker available on `broker.emqx.io`.

 > **MQTT Broker Info**
 >